Two-factor Authentication (2FA)

 Two-factor Authentication, or 2FA, is a form of authentication requiring that a user prove their identity using an additional identity factor beyond their username and password.

-Security professionals generally recognize three basic identity categories that can be used to prove identity—things that a only the intended user knows (like a password or code), things that only the intended user has (like a mobile phone or token fob), or things that only the intended user embodies (like a fingerprint or facial structure).
+Security professionals generally recognize three basic identity categories that can be used to prove identity—things that only the intended user knows (like a password or code), things that only the intended user has (like a mobile phone or token fob), or things that only the intended user embodies (like a fingerprint or facial structure).

 Two-factor authentication, generally regarded as more secure than authentication requiring only one factor, requires that an identity factor that is not knowledge-based also be provided for authentication.
 In the most common form of 2FA currently in use, a password is combined with proof of a mobile phone's possession, which is supplied by entering a code delivered at the time of login to the phone in question.